friedrichg/tomcat4-manager-connectors/README.md

 PD: Only Tested with java 1.3 and tomcat 4.0.6

-In newer versions, perhaps you should use jmx instead.
+In newer versions, perhaps you should use JMX instead.